 “Psychologically, that’s a huge red flag,” Polley said.

 Also giving some investors pause was a report that suggested Apple may face a shortfall in supply of certain components.
-Qualcomm Inc. (QCOM), the largest maker of chips that connect mobile phones to cellular networks, said last week that it can’t get enough of its most advanced chips.
+Qualcomm Inc. (QCOM:US), the largest maker of chips that connect mobile phones to cellular networks, said last week that it can’t get enough of its most advanced chips.

 Qualcomm, which already makes chips for some versions of the iPhone, is the leading provider of so-called LTE chips, which enable faster data connections.
 That means San Diego-based Qualcomm will probably supply that part for the next iPhone version, according to analysts including Munster.